 $1.3 Million Settlement

-Class-action settlement in employment law case against hospital for suddenly closing its doors without properly compensating workers.
+Class action settlement in employment law case against a hospital for suddenly closing its doors without properly compensating workers.
 Successful recovery of wages, fringe benefits, health insurance premiums and reimbursement for covered medical services.